JoelGotsch/Kantnprojekt_Backend/Readme.md

 1. Set-up Nginx to connect the public IP adress with localhost:
     - Create an NGINX Configuration file via `sudo nano /etc/nginx/sites-enabled/kantnprojekt`
     - enter the configuration (port 80 is used as it is the standard web port and we can therefore just put in the url later without naming a port).
 We use port 8002 because the gunicorn WSGI will use that port.
+    (the test part is later for creating a sandbox to test a flask script while still running the docker container in production on port 8002)

           server {
                 listen 80;